jonathanbeaty/Buoy-Data-App/README.md

 • [Google's Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro) returns the users current coordinates, if desired, and passes the results to other functions. </br>
 • [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) returns a searched locations coordinates and passes the results to other function. </br>
 • [Google's Reverse Geocoding](https://developers.google.com/maps/documentation/javascript/examples/geocoding-reverse) accepts coordinates and returns the closest address to that location, which then passes this result to other functions. </br>

-reverse geocode enables the program to return coordinates from the users current location or searched location.
-This passes the coordinates to another function to return the closest address to that location, to then pass to Google Maps to update the current pindrop.